A small percentage can make a huge difference in the long term when it comes to fees and costs.

 It’s about more than just fees

-Returns depend on a range of factors, not just fees.
+The growth of your super balance depends on a range of factors, not just fees.
 Investment returns are also a big factor in growing your superannuation savings, although a fund or option that has performed well in the past won't necessarily perform well in the future.
 You should also consider the level of service and features like simple advice that can help you to manage your super effectively.
 An independent comparison service can help you to compare different super funds.Compare funds

 Are you paying fees for multiple accounts?

-If you have multiple accounts then you’re paying for multiple sets of fees.
-Consider if it’s in your best interests to combine your accounts into one and save on fees.
+If you have multiple accounts, then you may be paying multiple sets of fees.
+Consider if it’s in your best interests to combine your accounts into one to save on fees.
 When considering whetherCombine your super

 Think about your insurance needs

 Insurance is often provided automatically with your super unless you opt out.
-Assess what cover you need, then check what your level of cover is and how much it costs, as premiums and levels of cover available will differ.Calculate costs and cover
+Assess what cover you need, then check what your level of cover is and how much it costs, as premiums and levels of cover available will vary.Calculate costs and cover

 Investment fees reflect a broad range of fees and costs associated with the purchase/sale and ongoing management of investments of the fund and underlying investment vehicles.
 This includes fees paid to investment managers, as well as amounts paid to a variety of third parties such as our custodian, brokers and government authorities.
 These amounts are paid from the assets of the investment option before we calculate the unit price and are not deducted directly from your account.